-- Being born with an unusually large hiatus
+- Being born with a very large hiatus.

-- Persistent and intense pressure on the surrounding muscles, such as while coughing, vomiting, straining during a bowel movement, exercising or lifting heavy objects
+- Constant and intense pressure on the surrounding muscles.
+This can happen while coughing, vomiting, straining during a bowel movement, exercising or lifting heavy objects.

-Hiatal hernia is most common in people who are:
+Hiatal hernias are most common in people who are:

 Hiatal hernia care at Mayo Clinic